tejalgoyal2/Dime/README.md

 Dime is a ground-up rewrite of [WalletRIP](https://github.com/tejalgoyal2/WalletRIP).
 Same concept, different everything: server-side writes, TypeScript strict, Zod validation, persistent rate limiting, Cloudflare Workers instead of Vercel, and a design system ([Neon Midnight](https://github.com/tejalgoyal2/Dime/blob/main/app/globals.css)) that doesn't look like it was scaffolded at 3am.

-The full build walkthrough — including every error encountered and how it was fixed — is documented in [WALKTHROUGH.md](./WALKTHROUGH.md).

 ---

 ## What Could Come Next